-Just over a week after Chief Rabbi Avraham Gigi’s controversial remarks about the lack of a future for Jews in the small western European nation, the pair, alongside an unidentified third woman, boarded a cab in the Belgian capital and were immediately asked if they were Israeli.
+Just over a week after Chief Rabbi of Brussels Avraham Gigi made controversial remarks about the lack of a future for Jews in the small western European nation, the pair, alongside an unidentified third woman, boarded a cab in the Belgian capital and were immediately asked if they were Israeli.

 “We were frightened.
 He started to curse us for a couple of minutes,” before demanding three times the normal rate for the trip, Liel told The Jerusalem Post by phone from Brussels on Thursday.

 “I was so scared, I said ‘Okay, we will pay you,’ and I really felt that he might attack us.

 He looked so angry, he had this crazy look,” she recalled.